 - Creamy Sausage Stuffed Mushrooms – I predict a tray of these would disappear in no time.
 The splash of balsamic is truly inspired.

 - Green Goddess Crostini – a recent recipe I developed here on SoupAddict with New Year’s Eve in mind, I look for any excuse to use Green Goddess-anything.

 - Ruffled Potato Chips – crazy fun idea for a twist on regular potato chips that will look awesome on a serving platter.
 I’ll be trying these with black truffle salt and finely grated Parm.

 - Gorgonzola and Pistachio Shortbread – I’m sweets’d out, people.
 Savory shortbread sounds mighty good.

 - Smoked Egg Salad Crostini – I fell in love with smoked eggs last winter — yup, that’s hard-boiled eggs smoked on the grill — they make an incredibly savory egg salad, like nothing you’ve had before.

-- Handsome Party Punch – a virgin punch, this is my all-around party favorite.
-Everyone likes it, and there’s never any leftover no matter what else is being served.
+- Winter Party Punch – this is my all-around party favorite, no matter the event.
+It’s gorgeous in the bowl, everyone loves it, and there’s never any leftover no matter what else is being served.

 - Ginger Pineapple Sparkling Punch – I served a variation of this at Christmas (using Champagne instead of vodka).
 Totally delicious.
 Don’t be a piker with the ginger — the result is not ginger-hot, just ginger-delicious.